jefrydco/sorabel-catalog/readme.md

 Recreating sorabel catalog page

 ## Introduction
 This project can be accessed through this link [http://sorabel-catalogs.web.app](http://sorabel-catalogs.web.app), you can log in into the admin by accessing the `/login` page.
+The authentication system is handled by firebase, you only need to click the login button and Firebase will guide through the authentication process.

+After the sign in process completes, you'll be redirected into admin page located in `/admin`.
 You can manage product and category there.

 ## Getting Started